Understanding Orifice Sizing for Polyurethane Processing Equipment

 A Word of Caution - False Pressure Readings

-On most RIM Systems, the chemical pressure is monitored upstream from the mixing head.
-It is important to note that the pressure sensor is monitoring the total system pressure.
+In most RIM systems, the chemical pressure is monitored upstream from the mixing head.
+It’s crucial to understand that the pressure sensor measures the total system pressure.
 This includes everything upstream from the sensor, such as hoses, valves, flowmeters, fittings, and filters.
-Any restriction upstream from the sensor will create a back pressure all its own.
-It's important to remember this when observing your measured injection pressures, as any undesired restrictions will give you a false injection pressure reading.
+Any restriction upstream from the sensor will create its own back pressure.

-One way to verify you have very little or no undesired back pressure is to remove the orifice from the orifice assembly in your mix head, and replace the orifice assembly.
-Once you switch the machine to high pressure circulation, you will be able to see if you have back pressure created by something in your system.
-If the pressures are the same as, or close to the pressures when in low pressure circulation, then you know the system is not causing false readings, and you are getting the true pressure reading at the orifice.
+To verify minimal or no undesired back pressure, remove the orifice from the orifice assembly in your mix head and replace the orifice assembly.
+Once you switch the machine to high-pressure circulation, you can check if back pressure is created by something in your system.
+If the pressures are the same as, or close to, the pressures during low-pressure circulation, you can be confident that the system is not causing false readings.
+This indicates you are receiving the true pressure reading at the orifice.

 Determining Proper Orifice Sizing

-In order to calculate the ideal orifice size, we will need to use the Bernoulli-based orifice sizing equation.
+To calculate the ideal orifice size, we will use the Bernoulli-based orifice sizing equation.
 This equation is somewhat complex.

 The inputs for this equation are: